 This Trees and Roads document was compiled for a workshop with Vermont Local Roads Program.

 Utilities, including power and telephone companies, also have rights within the public right-of-way.
 With permission from the Vermont Public Service Board, they may prune or cut trees that interfere with lines and poles along the roadside.
 It is important for tree wardens to build a working relationship with their local electric utility company.
 The following link provides a map of Vermont electric utility service territories: VT Electric Utilities Service Map.

 Trees and Utilities: Cooperative Management Strategies for Success by Rutgers Cooperative Extension provides further insights into how utilities and trees can be managed together for the benefit of the community.

 A tree ordinance or policy is a municipal document, usually formally adopted, that defines local provisions and regulations for the care and management of the public tree population.
 A number of VT communities have chosen to establish their own tree ordinance or policy to build upon the Vermont Tree Warden Statutes, allowing them to expand upon tree warden responsibilities and locally define terms and phrases.
 Visit our public policy page to learn more and peruse adopted tree ordinances and policies statewide.

 Tree Assessments and Inventories

 You can't manage what you don't know you have.
 In order to establish any tree management or preservation program, an inventory should be conducted.
 Visit our public tree inventory page to learn about our state-supported tree inventory tool.
 Visit our ash tree inventory page if you are interested in learning how towns have prepared for the arrival of the emerald ash borer by conducting an ash inventory and developing a community preparedness plan.
-Contact VT UCF Technical Assistance Coordinator, Elise Schadler, if you'd like to discuss how to best plan and conduct a tree inventory.
+Contact VT UCF Technical Assistance Coordinator, Joanne Garton, if you'd like to discuss how to best plan and conduct a tree inventory.